Fine-Tuning Language Models via Epistemic Neural Networks: Abstract

 \section{Abstract}

-Large language models are now part of a powerful new paradigm in machine learning.
-These models learn a wide range of capabilities from training on large unsupervised text corpora.
-In many applications, these capabilities are then \textit{fine-tuned} through additional training on specialized data to improve performance in that setting.
-In this paper, we augment these models with an \textit{epinet}: a small additional network architecture that helps to estimate model uncertainty and form an \textit{epistemic neural network} (ENN).
+Language models often pre-train on large unsupervised text corpora, then \textit{fine-tune} on additional task-specific data.
+However, typical fine-tuning schemes do not prioritize the examples that they tune on.
+We show that, if you can prioritize informative training data, you can achieve better performance while using fewer labels.
+To do this we augment a language model with an \textit{epinet}: a small additional network that helps to estimate model uncertainty and forms an \textit{epistemic neural network} (ENN).
 ENNs are neural networks that can know what they don't know.
-We show that, using an epinet to prioritize uncertain data, we can fine-tune BERT on GLUE tasks to the same performance while using 2x less data.
+Using an epinet to prioritize uncertain data, we can fine-tune BERT on GLUE tasks to the same performance while using 2x less data than training without prioritization.
 We also investigate performance in synthetic neural network generative models designed to build understanding.
 In each setting, using an epinet outperforms heuristic active learning schemes.